aMLLibrary/aMLLibrary/example_configurations/README.md

 # Documentation for configuration files
-A configuration file is a text file containing all needed information to run `a-MLLibrary`.
+A configuration file is a text file containing all needed information to run `aMLLibrary`.
 All files in this folder conventionally use the `.ini` extension, but in principle they can be of any type of plain text file.
 The content of a configuration file looks something like this:
 ```